-Services that are covered for you What you must pay when you get these services WIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered preventive HIV screening.
-Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Services that are covered for you What you must pay when you get these services Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Prior authorization may be required.
-You pay a \$0 copay for each Medicare-covered home health visit.
-Home infusion therapy (HIT) Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, You pay a \$0 copay for professional services, including nursing services, training and education, remote monitoring and monitoring services.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies \$0 copay for each Medicare-covered home health agency care service.
+A referral may be required.
+Prior Authorization may be required.
+Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier \$0 copay for professional services from a Primary Care Provider (PCP), including nursing services, training and education, remote monitoring and monitoring services. \$25 copay for professional services from a specialist, including nursing services, training and education, remote monitoring and monitoring services, training and education, remote monitoring and monitoring services.
+A referral may be required.
+Prior Authorization may be required.
+Home infusion equipment and supplies are covered under your Durable Medical Equipment (DME) benefit.
+Please see the "Durable medical equipment (DME) and related supplies" section for cost-sharing information.

-Services that are covered for you What you must pay when you get these services a pump), and supplies (for example, tubing and catheters).
-Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Home infusion equipment and supplies are covered under your Durable Medical Equipment (DME) benefit.
-Please see the DME row for cost-sharing information.
-Home infusion drugs are covered under your Medicare Part B Drugs benefit.
-Please see the Medicare Part B Drugs row for cost-sharing • Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier. information.
+Services that are covered for you What you must pay when you get these services Home infusion drugs are covered under your Medicare Part B Prescription Drugs benefit.
+Please see the "Medicare Part B Prescription Drugs" section for cost-sharing information.
 Hospice care You may receive care from any Medicare-certified hospice program.
 You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 Your hospice doctor can be a network provider or an out-of-network provider.
-Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
-While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
-When you enroll in a Medicare- certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not our plan.
+Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not our plan.
 Physician service cost sharing may apply for hospice consultation services.
 See the "Physician/ Practitioner Services" section of this chart for information on cost sharing.